Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Introduction

 Uncertainty quantification (UQ) in LLMs plays a pivotal role in understanding what the model knows and does not know, which is an active area of research for free-form natural language generation (NLG)~\citep{kadavath2022language, kuhn2023semantic, lin2024generating}.
 UQ methods has emerged as a step towards determining the trustworthiness of responses generated by LLMs~\citep{fadeeva2023lm, plaut2024softmax, kadavath2022language}.
 Uncertainty estimation techniques such as semantic entropy \citep{kuhn2023semantic} have shown to be effective indicators in detecting `confabulations'~\citep{farquhar2024detecting}, a subcategory of hallucinations characterized by the generation of arbitrary and incorrect responses.

-The calibration of uncertainty estimates is crucial for the reliability of LLMs; a well-calibrated model should correlate low uncertainty with accurate responses and high uncertainty with likely incorrect responses.
-However, recent studies \citep{xiong2024can, yang2024can} have revealed that LLM predictions are often poorly calibrated, leading to overconfidence in incorrect outputs.
+Calibration of uncertainty estimates is crucial for the reliability of LLMs; a well-calibrated model should correlate low uncertainty with accurate responses and high uncertainty with incorrect responses.
+However, recent studies \citep{xiong2024can, yang2024can, groot2024overconfidence} have revealed that LLM predictions are often poorly calibrated, leading to overconfidence in incorrect outputs.
 This problem is more pronounced in fine-tuned language models~\citep{kong2020calibrated, litcab2024}.
 Unlike the pre-training phase, where models are exposed to vast amounts of unlabeled data, fine-tuning involves limited labeled data.
 Consequently, the immense capacity of LLMs can lead to overfitting on this limited data, producing overconfident predictions \citep{kong2020calibrated}.
-This presents a substantial challenge, as the model may produce unreliable uncertainty metrics that are influenced by the model's miscalibrated token confidence.
-Moreover, evaluating calibration in NLG is particularly challenging due to the variable lengths of generated text compared to reference sentences.
-Traditional calibration error metrics~\citep{naeini2015obtaining, nixon2019measuring} assume a fixed number of outcomes or classes, which aligns well with classification tasks but not with the open-ended nature of NLG, where the number of tokens in generated text and reference sentences can differ.
-To address this, we exploit the inverse correlation between uncertainty quantification and the quality of generated text, allowing us to perform calibration analysis in NLG settings.
+This presents a substantial challenge, as the model may produce unreliable uncertainty metrics that are influenced by the model's miscalibrated token probability.

+\citet{kalai2025language} argue that hallucinations in large language models are an inevitable consequence of statistical training objectives and evaluation practices that reward guessing over expressing uncertainty, and that addressing this failure mode requires fundamentally rethinking misaligned benchmarks to prioritize uncertainty estimation.
+While their work centers on reforming evaluation practices, our work directly advances this agenda by proposing a method that enable LLMs to be trustworthy with well-calibrated uncertainty estimates, which can be leveraged to more effectively detect hallucinations.